Shulika619/XtelWeb/README.md

 - Display a list of registered employees
 - Display a list of all messages/tasks and detailed information
 - It is possible to search and sort by fields and departments
+- Displays general information on the main page

 ## Technologies were used in the development:
 - Java 17